Timon-R/TRA420_Modeling_2025/docs/results_summary.md

 ## Outputs

 - `summary.txt` — human‑readable overview for the configured years.
+-   Includes an explicit note clarifying that damages are per emission year and denominated in present-value USD for `economic_module.base_year`.
 - `summary.json` — machine‑readable payload with the same values.
 - `plots/` — grouped bar charts for emission deltas, temperature deltas, damages, SCC (one per method), and mortality metrics; plus emission and temperature timeseries charts.
+- `scc_summary.csv` now includes a `run_method` column indicating whether SCC results came from the kernel or pulse workflow.
+- When the pulse method is used, `plots/` also receives `scc_timeseries_<method>.png` showing SCC(τ) by scenario (one line per climate pathway).

 ## SCC Display Rules